From Wikipedia, the free encyclopedia:

 The original members of SAGA were Poul Anderson, Lin Carter, L. Sprague de Camp, John Jakes, Fritz Leiber, Michael Moorcock, Andre Norton, and Jack Vance.
 Later, other members joined, and from 1973 - 1981, the group produced five anthologies of stories written by the members (published under the Flashing Swords title) and handed out the Gandalf Award for lifetime achievement.

 The new Sorcerer's Guild is open to fans and authors.
-We will not produce an anthology, but we will award a prize for the best Sword and Sorcery or Heroic Fantasy short fiction for a given year - The Harper's Pen Award.
+We will not produce an anthology, but we will award a prize for the best Sword and Sorcery or Heroic Fantasy short fiction for a given year.
+Finalists for the 2009 award will be announced here, followed by the winner.

 Soon, we'll begin posting review, interviews, and news about Sword and Sorcery in all its forms.
 If you have any news to share, please feel free to contact me with press releases, promotion material, and review copies.
 Feel free to join in, become a friend, and follow the Guild on Twitter.